What are the Keys to Consistently Great Tasting BBQ?

 The answer is a wood that produces a good flavor and you can get your hands on.
 Many people use what is around them locally.
 It could be oak, pecan, hickory, or a fruit wood.
 These all work great.

 The two most popular BBQ woods are hickory and oak.
-Down here in South Texas I use mesquite because of it's sweet smoky taste.
+Down here in Texas, I use mesquite because of it's sweet smoky taste and availability.

 Each wood gives its own distinctive flavor to the meat you are cooking.
 For a comparison of different woods click here.
 Do yourself a favor and try different woods until you find your favorite.